Specialties

 - Explain to a patient what they can expect when undergoing a sleep study (CR3)

-- Describe the treatments available for obstructive sleep apnoea including conservative measures, non-invasive ventilation and surgery (CR3)
+- Describe the treatments available for obstructive sleep apnoea including conservative measures, Continuous Positive Airways Pressure (CPAP) therapy and surgery and when they are indicated (CR3)

-- Discuss the complications of untreated sleep apnoea and describe how you would advise a patient with this condition regarding driving (CR3, CR3)
+- Discuss the complications of untreated sleep apnoea and describe the implications of driving with this condition (CR3)

 - Outline the causes of sleep apnoea in children and adults (CR3)